Nor-Norit-Nor/Nor-Norit-Nor/README.md

 - ⌨ JS: React, React Native, AngularJS, Angular (16), VUE

-- 🌱 Green dev (training to be more concious about tech sustainability)
+- 🌱 Certified Green dev (training to be more concious about tech sustainability)

-- 🚧 Repositories under (re)contruction
+- 🚧 Repositories under (re)contruction and/or private (most of them)

 - 📁 https://nornoritnor.netlify.app/